ADHD and mental health

 managing ADHD

-Managing both Attention Deficit Hyperactivity Disorder and mental health challenges requires a comprehensive approach:
+Managing both ADHD and mental health challenges requires a comprehensive approach:

 ADHD and mental health conditions should be managed with the help of healthcare professionals who may recommend therapies, such as Cognitive Behavioural Therapy (CBT), medication or behavioural interventions.
 Learn more on how to get support from the NHS Inform website.